R1G0-prog/Software-Engineering-project/README.md

 2. Run MySQL Configurator to set up localhost credentials

 3. Create a new database named 'marketplace' by executing the following code:

  		CREATE DATABASE marketplace;

-4. Copy the code in the 'schema.sql' file, and execute it in your local instance query inside MySQL, to create a "user" table
+5. Copy the code in the 'schema.sql' file, and execute it in your local instance query inside MySQL, to create a "user" table

-5. Inside the 'backend' folder, open the app.py file with your code editor
+6. Inside the 'backend' folder, open the app.py file with your code editor

-6. On line 15, change the section that reads: "root:rick0645" to your own computer's localhost credentials
+7. On line 15, change the section that reads: "root:rick0645" to your own computer's MySQL localhost credentials

 (root is usually the user and is likely going to stay the same, and the password is created by the user during the MySQL [Configutaror] installation process)